 This ensures that a seam weld definition only represents one cross-section with the welding parameters for all the welded sides.

-Note: Several welding technologies produce material structures which are oriented.
+NOTE Several welding technologies produce material structures which are oriented.
 In particular, there is a difference between the start and the end of a seam weld. χMCF knows about the orientation of a seam weld and therefore, it can distinguish between start and end.
 But it does not yet provide means to transport details about the difference between both, neither for CAE nor CAM.

-Seam Weld Definition Overview
+Seam weld definition overview

 The weld definition depends on the type of the seam weld.
 The parameters and their meaning can be different for each of the different seam weld types.
 Detailed descriptions are provided in the next clauses, where each weld type is described separately.